Learning-To-Measure: In-Context Active Feature Acquisition: Introduction

+Most AFA methods suffer from several key limitations.
+First, historical training data often exhibits retrospective missingness, defined as the absence of features arising from prior data collection policies such as clinical protocols, resource constraints, and workflow decisions, and patient behavior.
+For example, in chest-pain triage, clinical guidelines prioritize first-line laboratory tests before ordering imaging or invasive studies, so missingness in the historical record depends directly on prior observations.
+The literature shows that methods which do not explicitly account for the missingness structure tend to inherit acquisition bias and produce poorly calibrated uncertainty estimates \citep{von2025evaluation, von2023evaluationstatic}.
+Common remedies are insufficient: feature imputation methods ignore feature informativeness, while models that ignore missingness without properly calibrating uncertainty tend to reproduce existing missingness patterns.

-Second, existing AFA methods target single predetermined tasks rather than a general capability aligned with the foundation model paradigm~\citep{bommasani2021opportunities}.
-Prior approaches also rely on complex latent-variable models with heuristic approximations to make generative modeling feasible.
-These methods typically obtain uncertainty through posterior sampling, which is often unreliable, especially in high-dimensional settings \citep{ma2018eddi, li2021active, peis2022missing}.
+Second, existing AFA methods are designed for single, predetermined tasks rather than general-purpose capability aligned with the foundation model paradigm~\citep{bommasani2021opportunities}.
+Moreover, many prior approaches rely on complex latent-variable models with heuristic approximations to make generative modeling feasible.
+These methods typically obtain uncertainty through posterior sampling, which is often difficult to scale and unreliable, especially in high-dimensional settings \citep{ma2018eddi, li2021active, peis2022missing}.

-To address these challenges, we introduce Learning-to-Measure (\LTM), a new in-context AFA approach building on the uncertainty quantification capabilities of pre-trained sequence models \citep{nguyen2022transformer, ye2024exchangeable, mittal2025architectural}.
-At its core, \LTM\ couples uncertainty quantification with a greedy decision policy for selecting the next acquisition action. \LTM\ operates directly on datasets with retrospective missingness and solves the AFA task in-context, provided the missingness satisfies certain assumptions such as missing at random (MAR) and the data contains sufficient coverage of acquisitions.
+To address these challenges, we introduce Learning-to-Measure (\LTM), an in-context AFA approach that leverages the uncertainty quantification capabilities of pre-trained sequence models \citep{nguyen2022transformer, ye2024exchangeable, mittal2026architectural}.
+At its core, \LTM\ couples principled uncertainty estimation with a feature acquisition policy. \LTM\ operates directly on retrospectively missing data and solves the AFA task in-context.
+Under standard assumptions such as missing at random (MAR) and sufficient coverage of acquisition patterns, \LTM\ can be applied without task-specific retraining.